 During setup and breakdown periods RAI Amsterdam is only accessible with a valid setup and breakdown badge.
 Everyone who wishes to be granted access to the halls during these periods must pre-register online.

-The logistics and working methods related to the set-up and breakdown of stands are especially dynamic.
+The logistics and working methods related to the build-up and breakdown of stands are especially dynamic.
 It is vital that all safety regulations are observed to prevent accidents and incidents.
-Standbuilders and suppliers have to find their way in a complex working environment during set-up and breakdown together with organisers, exhibitors and RAI employees.
+Standbuilders and suppliers have to find their way in a complex working environment during build-up and breakdown together with organisers, exhibitors and RAI employees.

 RAI Amsterdam complies with Dutch laws and regulations, and accepts responsibility by means of clear and carefully considered rules that are understandable and attainable for all.
 The goal is to create a ‘safe and hospitable RAI’ where all target groups can carry out their work safely and responsibly.
 In addition, the RAI aims to take into account changing perceptions regarding safety.